Toilet Keeps Running? Common Causes and What to Do

 Is a running toilet wasting a lot of water?

 Yes.
 A running toilet can waste hundreds of gallons per day.
+Most homeowners underestimate how much water is lost.
+This is one repair that should be handled immediately, not put off.